nest/nest-simulator/synapse_model_naming.md

+---
+layout: index
+---

-# Conventions for Cynapse Type Names
+# Conventions for Synapse Type Names

 1. Each connector needs to have a meaningful name, _CName_ in this document
 2. The filenames for the connector are lower case and according to the following set of rules: